iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

     kubectl get virtualservice wisdom -o yaml
     ```

-    As you continue to send requests, you should see the distribution change (see theh `modelName` field in inference responses).
+    As you continue to send requests, you should see the distribution change (see the `modelName` field in inference responses).

 ## Promote the Candidate Model